casper-network/docs-archive/theory/naive-blockchain.rst

 Parameters
 ~~~~~~~~~~

-In general - different finalizers will be based on different finality criterions.
-For the current design we assume that the criterion described `here <https://casperlabs.atlassian.net/wiki/spaces/EN/pages/135921775/Finality+3+Summits>`__ is in use.
+In general - different finalizers will be based on different finality criteria.
+For the current design we assume that the criterion described in previous chapter is in use.

 Hence, the finalizer is parameterized by: